14th Dalai Lama: In the media

 The Dalai Lama was featured on 5 March 2017, episode of the HBO late-night talk show Last Week Tonight, in which host John Oliver conducted a comedic interview with the Dalai Lama, focusing on the topics of Tibetan sovereignty, Tibetan self-immolations, and his succession plans.

 A biographical graphic novel, Man of Peace, also envisaging the Dalai Lama's return to Tibet, was published by Tibet House US.
 The Extraordinary Life of His Holiness the Fourteenth Dalai Lama: An Illuminated Journey, illustrations and text by artist Rima Fujita, narrated by the Dalai Lama, was published by Simon and Schuster in 2021.

 Awards and honours

-The Dalai Lama has received numerous awards and honors worldwide over his spiritual and political career.
-For a more complete list see Awards and honors presented to the 14th Dalai Lama.
+The Dalai Lama has received numerous awards and honours worldwide over his spiritual and political career.
+For a more complete list see Awards and honours presented to the 14th Dalai Lama.

 After the 1989 Tiananmen Square protests and massacre, the Norwegian Nobel Committee awarded him the 1989 Nobel Peace Prize.
 The Committee officially gave the prize to the Dalai Lama for "the struggle of the liberation of Tibet and the efforts for a peaceful resolution" and "in part a tribute to the memory of Mahatma Gandhi".

 He has also been awarded the: